 Like I said about Colombia, there just isn’t a whole lot in the way of tourism.
 I think a lot of that is due in part to the fact that they are still coming out of one of the longest civil wars in modern history.

-That’s not even getting into everything else in the country, like climbing mountains in Huaraz, visiting Lake Titicaca, and more.
-There’s no question on this one.
+That’s not even getting into everything else in the country, like climbing mountains in Huaraz, visiting Lake Titicaca, and so much more.
+The wide variety of food, culture, and nature experiences available on Airbnb in Peru says it all and there’s really no question on this one.